davidjaimes/pothole-repair-reauests/README.md

 ## SQLAlchemy

 - [X] Start Jupyter Notebook. :sunflower:
-- [ ] Develop code in Jupyter Notebook and then copy paste to Python-Flask `app.py` file. :see_no_evil:
+- [X] Develop code in Jupyter Notebook and then copy paste to Python-Flask `app.py` file. :see_no_evil:
-- [ ] Use Pandas to import CSV and Extraxt, Transform, and Load to SQLITE file.
+- [X] Use Pandas to import CSV and Extraxt, Transform, and Load to SQLITE file.
-- [ ] Use SQLAlchemy sesssion queries to Filter, Sum, GroupBy, Count, Max, and Sort.
+- [X] Use SQLAlchemy sesssion queries to Filter, Sum, GroupBy, Count, Max, and Sort.
-- [ ] Attempt to summarize thousands of rows into hundreds range?
+- [X] Attempt to summarize thousands of rows into hundreds range?

 ## Python-Flask Routing

 - [X] Start Flask routes structure with `app.py` file. :cherry_blossom:
-- [ ] Place a "Scrape" San Diego button on `index.html` file to crawl websites. :palm_tree:
+- [X] Place a "Scrape" San Diego button on `index.html` file to crawl websites. :palm_tree:
-- [ ] Web Scrape "Additional Info" section from [https://data.sandiego.gov/datasets/gid-pothole/](https://data.sandiego.gov/datasets/gid-pothole/) website.
+- [X] Web Scrape "Additional Info" section from [https://data.sandiego.gov/datasets/gid-pothole/](https://data.sandiego.gov/datasets/gid-pothole/) website.
-- [ ] Use `web-scraping-challenge` homewrok as a basis and scrape San Diego current weather along with making a HTML table from "Additional Info".
+- [X] Use `web-scraping-challenge` homework as a basis and scrape San Diego current weather along with making a HTML table from "Additional Info".

 ## Bokeh JavaScript Library

 - [X] Research Bokeh Python and JavaScript tutorials. :scream: :sob:
 - [ ] Make a Bar chart of Top Ten.
-- [ ] Make a Pie chart of Top Ten.
+- [X] Make a Pie chart of Top Ten.
 - [ ] Make a GeoMaps chart.

 ## Leaflet and Mapbox